Stability and instability in saddle point dynamics Part II: The subgradient method: Main Results

 The saddle point $(0,0,0)$ lies outside $K_a$.
 For $(\bar{x}_1,\bar{x}_2,\bar{y})$ to be a $K_a$-restricted saddle point, \eqref{eq:subgradient-method-on-K_a} implies that $\bar{x_1}=\bar{x}_2=0$, but this is impossible in $K_a$, so there are no $K_a$-restricted saddle points.
 This can also be understood in terms of the optimisation problem \eqref{eq:example-disappearance-optimisation-problem} which has empty feasible set if we impose the further condition that $x_1\ge a>0$.
 This means that none of our results apply, but a direct analysis of \eqref{eq:subgradient-method-on-K_a} shows that $\dot{y}\le -a<0$ so that $y(t)\to -\infty$ as $t\to\infty$, and the system is not globally convergent. \item $a=0$: Solving \eqref{eq:subgradient-method-on-K_a} for the $K_0$-restricted saddle points yields the continuum $\{(0,0,y):y\le 0\}$.
 None of these lie in the interior of $K_0$, {so \autoref{thm:subgradient-method-faces}(ii) does not apply and \autoref{thm:subgradient-method-faces}(i) is used to analyze the asymptotic behaviour}.
 The only proper face of $K_0$ is $F_0$ defined by \eqref{eq:F_a}.
 On $F_0$, the subgradient method is the system

-together with the equality $x_1=0$, which is clearly globally convergent, noting that the set of $F_0$-restricted saddle points is $\{(0,0,y):y\in\mathbb{R}\}$.
+together with the equality $x_1=0$. \icl{This} is globally convergent, \icl{since for all initial conditions $x_2$ converges to $0$ and hence we have convergence to a point in the set $\{(0,0,y):y\in\mathbb{R}\}$, which is the set of $F_0$-restricted saddle points} .
 Therefore the subgradient method on $K_0$ is also globally convergent. \end{enumerate} So in this case the subgradient method on $K_a$ starts non-convergent for $a<0$, becomes globally convergent for $a=0$ and finally looses all its equilibrium points when $a>0$. \end{example} Although the minimal face $F$ in \autoref{thm:subgradient-method-faces}(i) is given as the intersection of all faces that contain $K$-restricted saddle points, it can be useful to obtain convergence criteria that do not depend upon knowledge of all $K$-restricted saddle points.
-We note that if the subgradient method is globally convergent on any affine span of a face of $K$, then global convergence is implied. \begin{corollary} Let $K\subseteq\mathbb{R}^{n+m}$ be non-empty, closed and convex.
-Let $\varphi$ be $C^2$ and concave-convex on $\mathbb{R}^{n+m}$.
-Let $\varphi$ have a $K$-restricted saddle point.
+We note that if the subgradient method is globally convergent on any affine span of a face of $K$, then global convergence is implied. \begin{corollary} \icl{Let function $\varphi$ be $C^2$, and concave-convex on a set $K\subseteq\mathbb{R}^{n+m}$ as defined in \eqref{eq:K_phi}.} Let $\varphi$ have a $K$-restricted saddle point.
 Assume that, for any face $F$ of $K$ that contains a $K$-restricted saddle point, the subgradient method on $\affinespan(F)$ is globally convergent.
 Then the subgradient method on $K$ is globally convergent. \end{corollary} \begin{example} To illustrate this result, let us consider the case of positivity constraints, where $(x,y)$ are restricted to $K=\mathbb{R}_+^n\times \mathbb{R}_+^m$.
 Here the faces of $K$ are given by sets of the form

 where $I\subseteq\{1,\dotsc,n\}$ and $J\subseteq\{1,\dotsc,m\}$ are sets of indices.
 The affine span of such a face is then given by

 Thus, by \autoref{cor:subgradient-method-face-criterion}, checking convergence of the subgradient method in this case may be done by checking convergence of the gradient method with any arbitrary set of coordinates fixed as zero\footnote{This result was presented previously by the authors in \cite{Holding-Lestas-CDC2015}.}. \end{example} In some cases the faces of the constraint set $K$ have an interpretation in terms of the specific problem. \begin{example} Consider the optimisation problem